tatami-inc/.github/profile/README.md

 ### Using C++

-**tatami** is implemented as a header-only C++ library and can be dropped directly into an existing project.
+**tatami** is implemented as a header-only C++ library and can be dropped directly into an existing C++ project, either manually or via CMake.
-Check out the [core repository](https://github.com/tatami-inc/tatami) for more details;
+Check out the [repository](https://github.com/tatami-inc/tatami) for more details on the `tatami::Matrix` interface.
-this provides the interface as well as many of the in-memory representations and delayed operations.

-**tatami** extensions provide more matrix representations and can be included on an as-needed basis.
+**tatami** extensions implement more complex matrix representations and can be included by applications on an as-needed basis.
-As these often depend on additional third-party libraries, they are not included as part of the core **tatami** library.
+As these often depend on additional third-party libraries, they are not included as part of the core library.

 - [**tatami_hdf5**](https://github.com/tatami-inc/tatami_hdf5) provides representations for HDF5-backed matrices.
 - [**tatami_tiledb**](https://github.com/tatami-inc/tatami_tiledb) provides representations for TileDB-backed matrices.